Other Names for this Disease

 - Borigini MJ.
 Henoch-Schonlein purpura.
 MedlinePlus.
 2011; http://www.nlm.nih.gov/medlineplus/ency/article/000425.htm.
 Accessed 4/12/2013.

 - Henoch-Schonlein Purpura.
 The National Kidney and Urologic Diseases Information Clearinghouse (NKUDIC).
 September 2012; http://kidney.niddk.nih.gov/kudiseases/pubs/HSP/.
 Accessed 4/12/2013.

-- The American Academy of Family Physicians provides information about Henoch-Schonlein purpura.
-Click on the link to view this information.
+- The American Academy of Family Physicians provides a basic overview of Henoch-Schonlein purpura.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

 - The National Kidney and Urologic Diseases Information Clearinghouse (NKUDIC), part of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), conducts and supports research on a broad spectrum of diseases affecting public health.
 Click on the link to view information on this topic.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Henoch-Schonlein purpura.
 Click on the link to view a sample search on this topic.